maltehedderich/api-gateway-rust/README.md

 # API Gateway - Rust Implementation

+> [!WARNING]
+> **EXPERIMENTAL CODE - NOT PRODUCTION READY**
+>
+> All code in this repository was generated as an experiment with Claude Code Web and **MUST BE CAREFULLY REVIEWED** before any use in production environments.
+This is a proof-of-concept and has not undergone the necessary security audits, testing, and validation required for production deployment.

 A high-performance API Gateway written in Rust, implementing OAuth2 session-based authentication, rate limiting, and request logging.

 ## Features Implemented